A Ramblin’ Gamblin’ Willie story

-To the Cabdriver I said, very quietly, “This is Las Vegas and it’s all about fun, but since nine-eleven I don’t think it’s all that funny to talk about bombs.
+To the Cabdriver I said, very quietly, “This is Las Vegas and it’s all about fun, but since 9/11 I don’t see that it’s all that funny to talk about bombs.
 I mean, I think you have the right to yell anything you want in your own damn theater, but anyone who shouts bomb in a crowded casino had better ‘freakin’’ expect to get crushed by the mobs.”

 He leaned back over.
 “You don’t get it!
 This clown and his two buddies have a plan to bomb Vegas on the Fourth of July!”

 “Oh, I heard about that.
 I thought it was a hoax.”